-- This Retrofit Coordinator course will take on average 150 hours of fully online, self-directed learning.
+- This Retrofit Coordinator course is proposed to take on average 150 hours of fully online, self-directed learning.

-- The training platform allows you to clearly track your progress, easily dip in and out of your course and to go faster or slower depending on your work and other commitments, with up to a year to complete the course.
+- The training platform will allow you to clearly track your progress, easily dip in and out of your course and to go faster or slower depending on your work and other commitments, with up to a year to complete the course.

 - Students will be guided through the the PAS2035 process in order to gain a good working knowledge of it.
 As such the learning platform guides you clearly through this - once one lesson or module is completed, the next lesson or module becomes available.

-- There is a variety of assessment types, including multiple choice, numerical calculations and scenario-based exercises.
-In order to help re-inforce learning, a short assessment often follows at the end of each lesson.
+- There will be a variety of assessment types, including multiple choice, numerical calculations and scenario-based exercises.
+In order to help re-inforce learning, a short assessment may follow at the end of each lesson.

-- Choose your scenario-based exercises based on what type of building/scenario is more applicable to you and the projects you get involved in.
+- Options to choose your scenario-based exercises based on what type of building/scenario is more applicable to you and the projects you get involved in.

 - Download lesson booklets, for access to course content at times when internet connection may not be reliable, and for your own reference.